cncf/cncf-fuzzing/README.md

 # cncf-fuzzing
 This repository is related to fuzzing of CNCF projects.
-It holds fuzzers as well as documentation on fuzzing
+It holds fuzzers as well as documentation on fuzzing.

+See the blog post [Improving security by fuzzing the cncf landscape](https://www.cncf.io/blog/2022/06/28/improving-security-by-fuzzing-the-cncf-landscape/) for details.

+Are you a CNCF project and would like to have it fuzzed?
+Please create an issue on this repository requesting to be fuzzed and we will assist.

 ## CNCF projects and fuzzing
 Fuzzing is a technique for automating stress testing of applications